YangXiaojie1998/CausalMob/Readme.md

 This repository contains the Python source code for **CausalMob: Causal Human Mobility Prediction with LLMs-derived Human Intentions toward Public Events**.

 ## 🎉 Acceptance 🎉 (2024.11.17)
 This research has been accepted by KDD 2025!
-Now pre-print can be accessed with this [link](https://arxiv.org/abs/2412.02155)
+Now pre-print can be accessed with this [link](https://arxiv.org/abs/2412.02155).
+Official version [link](https://dl.acm.org/doi/10.1145/3690624.3709231)

 ## ❗❗ IMPORTANT UPDATE ❗❗ (2024.10.09)
-We updated sample data (noise processed) in our research with a 25-day length (D = 25, as larger data can not be uploaded).
+We updated sample data (noise processed, can not be used as real world data) in our research with a 25-day length (D = 25, as larger data can not be uploaded).
 For data description, please find the bottom of this page.

 ## Environments